thpGitHub/Memento/BDD/Prisma.md

  * needing to import or pass it explicitly to every function or module that requires database access.
  */
 declare global {
+  // prisma is a type TS can hold an instance of PrismaClient or undefined if it has not been initialized.
     var prisma: PrismaClient | undefined
 }